watspeed/cloud-computing-security-essentials/lab2/lab2-guide1.md

 ## Exploring Your Lab Resources

-To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.
+To get a better understanding of your lab resources, navigate to the **Environment** tab.

   ![Explore Lab Resources](../images/env.png)